 BSHS in Clinical Research Administration

 The BSHS with a major in Clinical Research Administration is a degree completion program that requires successful completion of 120 credit hours.
-Students may transfer in up to 60 credits to satisfy general education and advanced standing requirements.
+Students transfer 45 to 60 credits to satisfy general education and advanced standing requirements.
 Non-tradtional credit sources may be considered on a case-by-case basis (i.e. military coursework, credit-by-exam, and non-college based health programs).
 Students must complete at least 60 credit hours of GW coursework to meet the academic residency requirements for the program.

 General Education and Advanced Standing (60 credits)*

 - Physical or Natural Science with Lab (4 credits)

 - Social Sciences (6 credits)